Ramesht95/GS_TWT_Exam/GS_Ramesh_Exam.md

 # Overview
 Amazon Web Services (AWS) is an online computing platform.
 This platform enables you to work efficiently without relying on high-end physical hardware.
 AWS provides various services such as Amazon EC2, Amazon Simple Storage Service (S3), Amazon VPC, and Amazon RDS.
 AWS helps you host simple websites to run complex big data applications and machine learning workloads.
-This guide helps you to get started with AWS.
+This guide helps you to get started with AWS Cloud.

 **Benefits**
 * **Easy to use:** Enables you to host and manage applications quickly and easily.